-The welfare system offers economic benefits to individuals and families in need - if you meet the requirements.
-The benefits you can access all have different requirements and they often vary from region to region, and even from one municipality to another.
+The welfare system in Italy offers financial assistance (bonuses or economic benefits) to individuals and families in need who meet specific requirements.
+Therefore, if you are a migrant or refugee holding a regular permit of stay, with insufficient economic resources or with children or with a disability, you may be eligible to receive an income support measure.
+The benefits you can access all have different requirements (including holding specific permits of stay) and are available at the national and local level.
+Bonuses can vary from region to region, and even from one municipality to another.

 You can use this article to learn more about:

 - Reddito di cittadinanza, NASpI, invalidità civile, assegno unico universale, contributo Ucraina